zemuldo/zemuldo/README.md

 - 👀 I’m interested in Blockchanin, Distributed and Decentralized Web and Anything Data.
 - 🌱 I’m currently diving dipper in OTP and Elixir while learning Rust and Distributed Architecture.
 - 💞️ I Love writing technical content at [zemuldo.com/blog](https://zemuldo.com/blog)
 - 🤳 I hate nothing and no one but I dont like mean people!
-Thats me.
+Really!.
 - 💪 More notes: College dropout, Husband, Introvert, Tech mentor.
 - 📫 How to reach me [zemuldo.com](https://zemuldo.com)